rbraband521/Sequelize-Model-Associations/Associations.md

 };
 ```
 *****
-### PRIMARY KEY
+### Primary Key

 Sequelize will automatically define a `primaryKey`, it uses `id` by default.
-However, this will not match with what our associations are defining so we must instruct Sequelize to generate the `primaryKey` column using the property name defind in the model (`foreignKey: 'userId'`). `userId` refers to the `id` column in the `Users` table.
-(This is important to remember, there is no userId column in the user table.)
+However, this will not match with what our associations are defining so we must instruct Sequelize to generate the `primaryKey` column using the property name defined in the model (`foreignKey: 'userId'`). `userId` refers to the `id` column in the `Users` table.
+(This is important to remember, there is no `userId` column in the user table.)
 This is accomplished by setting `primaryKey` to true where the tables are being created.
+Navigate to the /migrations folder and find the file that ends with `-create-course.js`.
+This would have been generated when you created the Course model.
+Set `primaryKey: true`:

 /migrations/....-create-course.js